saagar-parikh/saagar-parikh.github.io/_pages/about.md

 I am currently pursuing an MS in Electrical and Computer Engineering at Carnegie Mellon University.
 With a strong foundation in engineering, I am committed to applying my skills for complex problem-solving and data-driven decision-making.
 My focus is on Computer Vision, Machine Learning, and Data Science.

-I am actively seeking Summer '24 internship opportunities in the realm of Machine Learning to contribute my expertise and learn from industry leaders.
+I am actively seeking full-time opportunities in the realm of Machine Learning to contribute my expertise and learn from industry leaders.

-**Interests:** Applied Machine Learning, Computer Vision, Data Science
+**Interests:** Applied Machine Learning, Generative AI, Computer Vision, Data Science